 Mersey Care NHS Foundation Trust is forging ahead with plans to create a modern state of the art mental health facility on land at Mossley Hill, Liverpool, which the Trust owns.
-In August 2022, the Treasury and Department of Health and Social Care approved the business case for this exciting new development which paves the way for the end of dormitory wards in the city.
+This new site pave the way for the end of dormitory wards in the city.

 The new 80 bed Mossley Hill service will eradicate traditional shared dormitory style mental healthcare wards by providing:

 - Single bedrooms with en suite bathrooms to promote privacy and dignity